Hydra-Chain/hydragon-core-contracts/docs/HydraDelegation/IHydraDelegation.md

 Sets pending commission for staker.

-*The pending commission can be applied by after 30 days.The pending commission can be updated any time, but the 30 days period will be reset.*
+*The pending commission can be applied by after 30 days.The pending commission can be overridden any time, but the 30 days period will be reset.*

 #### Parameters